kcp-dev/kcp/docs/workspaces.md

 ClusterWorkspaces have a type.
 A type is defined by a ClusterWorkspaceType.
 A type defines initializers.
-They are set on new ClusterWorkspace objects and block the cluster workspace to leave the initializing phase.
-Both system components and 3rdparty components can use initializers to customize ClusterWorkspaces on creation, e.g. to bootstrap resources inside the workspace, or to set up permission in its parent.
+They are set on new ClusterWorkspace objects and block the cluster workspace from leaving the initializing phase.
+Both system components and 3rd party components can use initializers to customize ClusterWorkspaces on creation, e.g. to bootstrap resources inside the workspace, or to set up permission in its parent.

-An organization is a ClusterWorkspace of type `Organization`.
 A cluster workspace of type `Universal` is a workspace without further initialization or special properties by default, and it can be used without a corresponding ClusterWorkspaceType object (though one can be added and its initializers will be applied).
+ClusterWorkSpaces of type `Organization` are described in the next section.

 ClusterWorkspaces persisted in etcd on a shard have disjoint etcd prefix ranges, i.e. they have independent behaviour and no cluster workspace sees objects from other